 The HP-800 will stand the test of long jam sessions with breathable skin leather and memory foam inserts to hug your ears while you bang your head.
 The headband’s inner cushion expands to meet the desired head size.
 The entire unit is very lightweight and comfortable.

 This is a superior product to be sure.
 This is not necessarily the ideal set of cans for mobile listening.
 They’re fine for that too.
 But this is an outstanding set of studio monitor-class headphones.
 The less ambient noise you have around the better the performance.
 With that said, Professionals to enthusiasts alike, can’t go wrong with this outstanding performer.

-This is a superior studio-quality set of headphones.
+Bottom Line: This is a superior studio-quality set of headphones.
 I recommend the NuForce HP-800 Accurate Monitor-Class Headphones to producers and music connoisseurs of fine taste and vast music libraries.

 - Amazing audio clarity and richness of sound

 - Lasting comfort